IDRnD/idvoice-android-demo/README.md

 - It is strongly advised to enable [ABI splits][4] so that only relevant of AAR native libraries is present in each apk, greatly reducing their size.

+- You can find:
+  - initialization of VoiceSDK engines in `SharedViewModel.kt`;
+  - using of them in `PhraseEnrollerViewModel.kt`, `EnrollerViewModel.kt` and `VerifierViewModel.kt`.

+- Be careful:
+  - all VoiceSDK classes that inherit from `VoiceSdkNativePeer` (most VoiceSDK classes) must be closed after using.

 [1]: https://docs.idrnd.net/voice/#idvoice-speaker-verification
 [2]: https://docs.idrnd.net/voice/#idlive-voice-anti-spoofing